calvin123xu/discogs-vi-dataset/README.md

 ### Audio representations

 This repository does not contain the code for extracting the CQT audio representations used to train the `Discogs-VINet` described in the paper, nor the features themselves.
 The model and code to extract the features are available in a separate [repository](https://github.com/raraz15/Discogs-VINet).
-The features we extracted are available upon request for non-commercial scientific research purposes only.
+The extracted features are available upon request for non-commercial scientific research purposes.
 Please contact [Music Technology Group](https://www.upf.edu/web/mtg/contact) to make a request.

-Contact: R. Oğuz Araz <recepoguz.araz@upf.edu>

 ## Data Structure